|

 For details about overlay file systems, see Overlay

-systems are substantially different from normal file systems,
+are substantially different from normal file systems, in

-out-of-date versions of files at times.
-Note that this switch
+of files at times.
+Note that this switch automatically derives

 Note that this option cannot be used to replace the root file